-Red’s chest feels tight as he looks down at his first pokemon.
+The charmander’s rough, warm tongue snaps out to scoop up the ones it likes, and he runs his fingers over the soft scales of its head as it chews.
+Bright blue eyes rise to meet his, and Red’s chest tightens as he looks down at his first pokemon.
 As far back as he can remember he’d dreamed of forming a bond with his very own, a companion for life, something for him to take care of, that would defend him if needed.
 Together they’d be able to travel the world, like his father had…

-Before he joined the Rangers, and his pokemon had been killed by a wild scyther.
+Before he joined the Rangers, and got killed by a wild scyther.

 Red shakes his head, driving the thought away, then gives the charmander one more scratch between its eyes, and stands.
 He knows the next part of the drill, and sure enough, the target pokedolls are sliding forward along their rails.
 The one in front of Red is shaped roughly like a beedrill.

 His pokemon goes rigid, and then it spins around.
 When it catches sight of the pokedoll, it growls, stepping in front of Red.
 Red feels a bit absurd for a second, being protected by a creature that barely reaches past his knees once it’s on all fours, but a glance at the sharp claws extending from its hands and feet does away with that.
 A closer glance also shows that the flame at the end of its tail is larger than it was a second ago, too.

 By the time the foam-clad figure stops a few feet in front of his charmander, Red hears Blue and Leaf give their own pokemon the battle command.
 All three pokemon stand ready to defend their trainers.
 Red sees that the bulbasaur has two vines extended from under its bulb, held poised above it at the ready.